Great Lakes Arena Football: 2023 season

 For its first season the GLAA planned that five teams would participate in the league's inaugural 2023 season starting on March 4: Chicago Power, Southern Michigan Apex, Battle Creek Smoke, West Michigan Ironmen and Ohio Blitz, but Chicago were removed just before the season started.
 All remaining teams advanced to the playoffs, with the Ironmen winning the inaugural league championship, after beating the Southern Michigan Apex 81–25.

 2024 season

 For the 2024 season the league changed its name to Great Lakes Arena Football and featured a seven team lineup: the Battle Creek (MI) Smoke, Detroit Knights (originally the Detroit Dark Knights), Michigan Avengerz (Farmington, MI), Ohio Boom (Dayton), Toledo Extreme Shamrocks, West Michigan Ironmen (Muskegon) and Tri-State Bucks (Pioneer, OH).
 The Avengerz won the second league championship, after beating the Ironmen 30-12 in the final.
-The Ironmen would later cease league operations after joining American Indoor Football in 2025.
+The Ironmen would later suspend league operations after joining American Indoor Football in 2025.

+Revival as the Great Lakes Division

+In June 2026, the Ironmen announced their takeover of American Indoor Football, following its expulsion of Dominic Montero (co-founder of AIF's previous incarnation) earlier in the season.
+As part of the takeover, Great Lakes Arena Football would be effectively revived as an autonomous division of AIF, consisting of the Ironmen and Cedar Rapids Titans along with two traveling teams.

+The 2026 incarnation of GLAF will follow a model of doubleheaders, in which, in the event they play each other, the games will be held at the home arena where Cedar Rapids or West Michigan is playing their home game that week as an undercard contest leading into the main event of the Ironmen or Titans game.